OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-builder/run.md

    run run project
 ```

-The `ll-builder run` command reads the operating environment information related to the program according to the configuration file, constructs a sandbox environment, and executes the program in the sandbox without installation.
+The `ll-builder run` command reads the operating environment information related to the program according to the configuration file, constructs a container, and executes the program in the container without installation.

 ```bash
 ll-builder run
 ```

-`ll-builder run` runs successfully and the output is as follows:
+If `ll-builder run` runs successfully, the output is as follows:

 ![org.deepin.demo.png](./images/org.deepin.demo.png)

-To facilitate debugging, use an additional `--exec /bin/bash` parameter to replace the default execution program after entering the sandbox, such as:
+To facilitate debugging, use an additional `--exec /bin/bash` parameter to replace the default execution program after entering the container, such as:

 ```bash
 ll-builder run --exec /bin/bash
 ```

-With this option, `ll-builder` will enter the `bash` terminal after creating the sandbox, and can perform other operations inside the sandbox.
+With this option, `ll-builder` will enter the `bash` terminal after creating the container, and can perform other operations inside the container.